aniketrajnish/Raymarching-Engine-Unity/README.md

 * Attach `Raymarcher.cs` to the Main Camera and `RaymarchRenderer.cs` to an empty gameobject.
 * Drag the `ImageEffectRaymarcher.shader` in Shader field of `Raymarcher.cs` in inspector and direction light to the Sun's transform field.
 * Click on `Create New Dimensions` in the `RaymarchRenderer.cs` to create a scriptable object to hold the dimesnion data of the shapes.
-* You can control the following settings for the raymarching using the `Raymarcher` componenet-
+* You can control the following settings for the raymarching using the `Raymarcher` component-
   | Category             | Variable         | Description                                                                  |
   |----------------------|------------------|------------------------------------------------------------------------------|
   | **General Settings** | Shader           | Shader used for raymarching.                                                 |